 Bukhara, what to see in the jewel of the Silk Road

-Although Samarkand often grabs the headlines for its majesty, Bukhara has a more intimate vibe.
-A city where you don't have to rush from attraction to attraction, but simply let yourself go, among minarets that cut the sky and squares that come alive at sunset.
-Without a doubt, it was one of the most beautiful places during my time in Uzbekistan.
+While Samarkand often grabs the headlines for its grandeur, Bukhara has a more intimate vibe.
+A compact city where there's no need to rush from attraction to attraction, but simply to let yourself wander among ancient minarets and squares that come alive at sunset.
+Without a doubt, it was one of the most beautiful places I visited in Uzbekistan.

 Ciudad de Bujara en Uzbekistán